redox-os/book/src/porting-applications.md

 You need to use the following script examples for scripts not adapted for packaging, you need to add shebangs, rename the file to remove the script extension (`.py`) and mark as executable (`chmod a+x`).

-(Some programs and libraries need more configuration to work)
+(Some applications and libraries need more configuration to work)

 - Python script example